yizhuo-wang/CASi/README.md

 install.packages("file_name_and_path", repos = NULL, type="source")
 ```

-OR, if you have RStudio installed, you can download the zip file and open the CASi.Rproj to install the whole package.
+OR, in RStudio, you can download the zip file and open the CASi.Rproj to install the whole package.

 ## Usage